dfranzzzzz/Spotify-Webpage-Imitation/README.md

 # Spotify-Webpage-Imitation
-Imitation of Spotify webpage layout using HTML, CSS, Sass.
-Used flex properties on most and also icons are just from FontAwesome.
+Imitation of Spotify webpage layout using HTML, CSS, and Sass where I used Flex property on most cases and included a self-made kind of framework for margins and paddings.
+Also includes implementation of “cards” for song or playlist displays.

 #### First personal project ever out of tutorial hell and decided to learn the basics of Git and Github.
 Issues: